 As part of this process, the School identified potential workplace exposure to all persons at School worksites and facilities, including employees, employees of other entities, members of the public, customers or clients, and independent contractors.
 The School considered how employees and other persons enter, leave, and travel through School worksites and facilities, in addition to addressing employees' fixed workspaces or workstations.

-As part of this process, the School treated all persons, regardless of symptoms or negative COVID-19 test results, as potentially infectious efficiency to the highest level compatible with the worksites and facilities' existing ventilation systems.
+As part of this process, the School treated all persons, regardless of symptoms or negative COVID-19 test results, as potentially infectious.

 5. Maximization of Outdoor Air and Air Filtration